 New API-first, backend systems are described as ‘headless’ because the customer-facing (head) component is no longer tightly integrated.
 It’s a plug-in-and-play model that is already on leading loyalty marketers’ radar.
 It allows brands to quickly and easily enable, measure and monetise consistent customer experiences with minimal upfront investment.

 Brands can use common, enterprise-wide systems on the backend, and customise the customer experience on many different frontend platforms and channels.
-This is important because Harvard Business Review stated in 2017 that 73% of customers are using multiple channels at the same time.
+This is important because Harvard Brand Review stated in 2017 that 73% of customers are using multiple channels at the same time.
 That number is certainly higher today.

 Headless loyalty systems make multichannel operation easy compared to, for example, adapting a monolithic loyalty system to work with Instagram, WeChat, or Facebook for example.